 How It Works

-Many of these insurance companies have taken to improperly applying the depreciative value of a repair in order to reduce the costs for which they would otherwise be responsible.
-Other methods enforced by some insurance adjustors include "accidentally" failing to include certain costs connected to the end estimate and refusing to make any payments to an insured individual until that individual has paid the company.
+Many of these insurance companies have taken to improperly applying the depreciative value of a repair to reduce the costs for which they would otherwise be responsible.
+Other methods enforced by some insurance adjusters include "accidentally" failing to cover certain expenses connected to the end estimate and refusing to make any payments to an insured individual until that individual has paid the company.

 Insurance companies that enact practices of bad faith always do so on a gamble.
-Adjustors rely on the hope that policy holders will not take legal action against their abusive behaviors, and because so many don't, the adjustors get away with malpractice far too often.
+Adjusters rely on the hope that policyholders will not take legal action against their abusive behaviors, and because so many don't, the adjusters get away with malpractice far too often.
 Don't let your insurance company take advantage of you in the same way.
 If your claim was denied, delayed, or underpaid in any capacity, you should not wait speak with an attorney.
 Arnold & Itkin will gladly review your case completely free of charge and help you move forward with a lawsuit.

 Contact our office today at (888) 493-1629 to request a free initial consultation!